-Federal agencies lift temporary pause on use of Johnson & Johnson vaccine, saying benefits outweigh risks
+Federal agencies lift pause on use of Johnson Johnson vaccine, saying benefits outweigh risks

 The panel was reviewing the data as part of the next steps for the vaccine after the CDC and the FDA recommended a temporary halt April 13 in giving the vaccine following initial reports of blood clotsin those six women.

-By lifting the pause and adding the FDA warning, the U.S. position would be similar to one taken by Europe’s drug regulator.
-The European Medicines Agency said this week the Johnson & Johnson vaccine should carry a warning but placed no restrictions on its use.
+By lifting the pause and adding the FDA warning, the U.S. position is similar to one taken by Europe’s drug regulator.
+The European Medicines Agency said this week that the Johnson & Johnson vaccine should carry a warning but placed no restrictions on its use.
 The European agency said the shot’s benefits continue to outweigh the risks.

-Paul Stoffels, chief scientific officer for Johnson & Johnson, thanked the advisory committee for their “rigorous evaluation” and called it an “essential step toward continuing urgently needed vaccinations in a safe way for millions of people in the U.S.”
+Paul Stoffels, chief scientific officer for Johnson & Johnson, thanked the advisory committee for its “rigorous evaluation” and called it an “essential step toward continuing urgently needed vaccinations in a safe way for millions of people in the U.S.”

 The rarity of the cases had persuaded many federal officials that the complication can be addressed by adding a warning that describes the groups at higher risk for the adverse event, and by working to ensure that doctors know how to identify and treat the problem.